The White Arrivers

 It doesn’t look much different to the rather bare, brown, dry barren-looking land I’m standing on.

 This is more like it.

-It’s a small town and it surprises me to find that at one point it was the capital of the whole Byzantine Empire.
+It’s not a large town and it surprises me to find that at one point it was the capital of the whole Byzantine Empire.
 And the birth place of two Byzantine Emperors.
 Here?
 It seems incredible now.

 Built in 1420 it is the oldest and the largest mosque in Europe.
 Here, in this far flung part of Greece.
 An area pretty much forgotten by its country.
 Forgotten by the outside world.

 The mosque looks a sad prisoner now, caged in wooden scaffolding.
 A modern protective roof over its previous grandeur.
 Minaret broken, vulnerable to earthquakes, it sits defiant.

 Having watched the Ottomans, the Bulgarian, the Greeks and the devastation of the Second World War pass its solid, stark front.
 It will take more to get rid of this venerable patriarch of Thrace.

 We continue on through the real edge lands of Greece, having gone as far east as we can, we are heading up north along the border as it snakes up towards Bulgaria.
 Looking for a place to cross over and enter, however briefly, into Turkey.